 Although 48 percent of people believe they need disability insurance, only 20 percent of them actually having disability insurance, according to a 2019 study by LIMRA, a financial research institute.

 These uninsured individuals who become disabled will have to rely on personal savings to keep themselves — and possibly their entire family — afloat.
 Their savings will have to be enough to cover regular living expenses, plus additional costs related to their disability.

-Sadly, four in 10 adults would have to borrow or sell something in order to be able to pay an unexpected expense of $400, according to a report by the Federal Reserve.
+Sadly, four in ten adults would have to borrow or sell something to be able to pay an unexpected expense of $400, according to a report by the Federal Reserve.
 Among U.S. workers, 78 percent are living paycheck to paycheck, with a shocking 56 percent of them saving less than $100 a month, according to a study by Career Builder.